section-engineering-education/engineering-education/articles/integration-challenges-and-solutions-in-software-development/index.md

 Integration improves business operations and processes, productivity, and quality of the final product.
 It enables easier communications among IT systems, thus speeding up the flow of information and reducing the operating costs.

 There are four various ways to achieve software integration.

 They are:

-- [Vertical integration](https://en.wikipedia.org/wiki/Vertical_integration) - it is a software integration method where subsystems of a network are merged according to their functionalities.
+1. [Vertical integration](https://en.wikipedia.org/wiki/Vertical_integration) - this is a software integration method where subsystems of a network are merged according to their functionalities.
-- [Star integration](https://en.wikipedia.org/wiki/System_integration) - it is when the subsystems connect with other subsystems through point-to-point connections.
+2. [Star integration](https://en.wikipedia.org/wiki/System_integration) - it is when the subsystems connect with other subsystems through point-to-point connections.
-- [Horizontal integration](https://en.wikipedia.org/wiki/Horizontal_integration) - it is where a subsystem can be used as an interface for other subsystems.
+3. [Horizontal integration](https://en.wikipedia.org/wiki/Horizontal_integration) - it is where a subsystem can be used as an interface for other subsystems.
 The subsystem used as an interface is the Enterprise Service Bus (ESB).
 An advantage of this method is that, it is easy to change a subsystem without interfering with other subsystems.
-- [Common data integration format](https://en.wikipedia.org/wiki/System_integration) - it sets down an application-independent format with a goal of achieving a single format system.
+4. [Common data integration format](https://en.wikipedia.org/wiki/System_integration) - it sets down an application-independent format with a goal of achieving a single format system.
 Systems that use this technique can convert applications to a [common application](https://biz-techservices.com/the-importance-of-system-integration-in-businesses/).

 ### Why is software integration important?
 The software integration process is facilitated by Application Programming Interfaces (APIs).
 They are functions and procedures which facilitate interaction between different software intermediaries.
 Below are some reasons why integrating software is important.

 #### Improved accessibility of data
 When software or systems are integrated, they form a single system.
 This means that the data is in one place, which in turn eases data accessibility.
 Employees can access data anytime without looking for help or being familiar with the systems in a company.
-Improved accessibility enables cost reduction and saves time.
+Improved accessibility reduces cost and saves time.

 #### Error reduction
 With software integration, errors are very few due to data synchronization.
 Without software integration, there would be scattered data or manual movement of data.
 Scattered data lacks uniformity.
 In case of changes, they have to be done in all the data locations to reflect the right data.